jackwkovach/CS_536/README.md

 `javac -sourcepath src -d bin src/**/*.java` then run it.

 ####Project 1
-Write a SymTable and test it
+* Write a SymTable and test it
+* Test if example's output is exactly the same with mine